-This half-day snowmobile tour on the Iditarod Trail in Alaska's scenic backcountry will take you on a ride through breathtaking landscapes, across snowy meadows and icy lakes, and past majestic mountains.
-Our expert local guides will lead you along the famous Iditarod Sled Dog Race Trail to a snowy backcountry paradise in which to explore and play.
+This half-day snowmobile tour in Hatcher Pass or in the Glacier View area.
+In Alaska's scenic backcountry we will take you on a ride through breathtaking landscapes, across snowy meadows and icy lakes, and past majestic mountains.
+Our expert local guides will lead you along the scenic mountain-side to a snowy backcountry paradise in which to explore and play.
 We’ll make stops so you can take in the incredible scenery of the mountains, meadows and lakes surrounding you and also for a chance to spot some of Alaska’s rare wildlife.
 Remember to bring your camera!

 Transportation from Anchorage to our office in Palmer available for $50 per person.
 (Minimum of 4 people)